Hero Image

 UC Blogs

-• A honey bee nectars on lavender in a Vacaville garden.
-The soft pastel colors almost resemble a painting.
+• A bee fly, family Bombyliidae, foraging on sedum in a UC Davis garden.
 (Photo by Kathy Keatley Garvey)

 Calendar of Upcoming Events